-The CCO is funded by a combination of grant, donations, and the KLWA General Fund.
+The CCO has been funded by a combination of grants, donations, and the KLWA General Fund.
 CCO activities are guided by a Steering Committee that reports to the KLWA President and supervises the activities of the CCO, by providing direction, setting goals, establishing priorities, and allocating funds.